 2016 - QF at Nottingham (l. to Ka.Pliskova); fell in qualifying at Wimbledon; reached QF at WTA 125K Series Taipei and SF once on ITF Circuit.

 2014 - Reached 2r once; fell 1r five times (incl.
 Australian Open, Roland Garros and US Open) and in qualifying three times (incl.
 Wimbledon); won one WTA doubles title; announced after US Open would be taking indefinite break from tennis.

 2013 - QF at Kuala Lumpur; reached 2r twice (Roland Garros, US Open); fell 1r twice (incl.
 Australian Open) and in qualifying four times (incl.
 Wimbledon); won one WTA doubles title; also reached three Grand Slam doubles finals w/Dellacqua (Australian Open, Wimbledon, US Open); won two doubles titles on ITF Circuit.

-2012 - Fell 1r four times (incl.
-Australian Open, Roland Garros, Wimbledon) and in qualifying once; won four singles titles and two doubles titles on ITF Circuit.
+2012 - Made WTA main draw debut as WC at Hobart (l.
+Mattek-Sands);also fell 1r as WC at Australian Open, Roland Garros and Wimbledon and in qualifying once; won four singles titles and two doubles titles on ITF Circuit.

 2011 - Played first WTA qualifying at US Open (as WC).

 2010 - Played first events of career on ITF Circuit in Australia.